BlasBenito/collinear/README.md

 selection
 ```

-The predictor names are returned in the same order as the preference
+If `response` is provided, and `preference_order` is provided or has the
-order.
-If `response` is provided, `collinear()` returns non-collinear
+value “auto”, then `collinear()` returns the variable selection in order
-variables ordered by their association with `response`.
-Otherwise, the
+of preference.
+Otherwise, the predictors are ordered from lower to
-predictors are ordered from lower to higher multicollinearity.
+higher multicollinearity.

 ### How It Works